FelixBBL/Otsar/README.md

 ## What it does

 The defining feature is flexibility.
 Want to learn the rare nouns of Proverbs 9?
 Parse every verb in the corpus by binyan and conjugation?
 Mix Hebrew and Aramaic in a single session?
-Without Otsar some of these task would take up hours of meticulous *Ctrl+V Ctrl+C*, some would be simply impossible.
+Without Otsar some of these tasks would take up hours of meticulous *Ctrl+V/Ctrl+C*, some would be simply impossible.
 With Otsar each of these is a few clicks.
 And many more study scenarios are on the way.

 ## Why not just Anki or Quizlet?

 Because those are empty boxes you fill yourself.
 Otsar is built for this one corpus (for now!), and it shows in three ways:

 - **It knows the text.** A study set is a *query* — "nouns in Proverbs 9," "all Piel verbs," "Aramaic only," "hapax legomena only."
 Veritable seconds — and you are ready to begin your study.
-In case you want to know precise the lexis from a certain part of the Bible, you can build a study set card by card.
+In case you want to know the precise lexis from a certain part of the Bible, you can build a study set card by card.
 - **It knows the language.** Answers are graded on the consonants (vowel-points optional), *qere/ketiv* and vocalization are handled, and parsing comes from real ETCBC morphology — Otsar asks only the categories a given form actually carries.
 A generic flashcard treats אָמַר as a string; Otsar treats it as a Qal perfect 3MS.
 - **It joins reading to drilling.** A built-in reader of the actual text lets you meet a word in its verse, drop it into a deck, and drill it immediately.
 In Anki or Quizlet the word and its source live apart.